 Contact our team

-provides a full-service property law and Crown land practice to the Victorian public sector.
-We can assist with drafting and negotiating all leases and licences, and provide advice on application of the to your transaction.
+The VGSO property team provides a full-service property law and Crown land practice to the Victorian public sector.
+We can assist with drafting and negotiating all leases and licences, and provide advice on application of the Retail Leases Act to your transaction.

 Please get in touch with our team if you need assistance with property and development issues.